lino-framework/book/docs/specs/checkdata.rst

 .. glossary::

+  data problem

+    A "soft" database integrity problem, which is not detected by the database engine because it requires application intelligence to detect.

   data checker

-    A piece of code that tests for "soft" database integrity problems.
-Where "soft" means that it is not detected by the database engine because it requires application intelligence to detect.
-Data checkers are either attached to a given model or not.
+    A piece of code that tests for :term:`data problems <data problem>`.

+    Data checkers are usually attached to a given database model.
 If they are not attached to a model, they are called **unbound checkers**.
 Lino has different ways to run these checkers.
 When a data checker finds a problem, Lino creates a :term:`problem message`.

   problem message

-    A message that describes one or several data problems detected in a given database object.
+    A message that describes one or several :term:`data problems <data problem>` detected in a given database object.
 Problem messages are themselves database objects, but considered temporary data and may be updated automatically without user confirmation.
 Each problem message is assigned to a *responsible user*.

 Data checkers